ahkscript/SublimeAutoHotkey/README.md

 * If no text is selected - ahkrunpiped will pipe and run the entire contents of the current document.

 ## ahkpopuphelp
 The ahkpopuphelp command shows a popup when it is called while the cursor (i.e. caret) is on a command, function or directive.
 Its default key binding is <kbd>Ctrl+Alt+H</kbd>.
-This feature works only in Sublime Text builds prior to 3070.
-For past versions, this shows a console message stating this fact.
+This feature works only in Sublime Text builds 3070 and later.
+For prior versions, a message is shown in the Console stating this fact.

 ## Goto-documentation Integration
 SublimeAutoHotkey provides an ``ahkgotodocs`` command.
 This is mapped to <kbd>F1</kbd> by default.